ofdl-robotics-tw/EV3-FirmwareDev-VM/README.md

 This is a development environment used to develop customized EV3 firmware, built using the Ubuntu Mate operating system (Chinese).

 Open VMWare and import the EV3_Ubuntu_x64.ovf file to use it.
-For related information, please see Read My Files on the desktop in the system.
+For related information, please see ReadMe Files on the desktop in the system.

 Username: root